nicodewet/template-spring-boot-oauth2-wso2-is/README.md

 Once a stock standard Spring Security logout process has been put in place with a POST to /logout and hidden CSRF fields you'd expect that you're all done.

-In fact, you'll soon notice that once you have logged out as far as Spring Security is concerned this is short lived and taking a close look at your mitmproxy traffic with repeated Login / Logout clicks will show you why or at least indicate why.
+In fact, you'll soon notice that once you have logged out as far as Spring Security is concerned this is short lived.
+Taking a close look at your mitmproxy traffic with repeated Login / Logout clicks will show you why or at least indicate why.

 First of all, each time you click Login, you'll notice the typical OAuth2 / OpenID Connect *dance* with a sequence of three HTTP request / response pairs: